Efficient Change-Point Detection for Tackling Piecewise-Stationary Bandits: Regret Analysis

-Term (a) is related to the control of probability of false alarm, which is given by Lemma~\ref{lem:FalseAlarm} for a change-point detector run in isolation.
-Observe that under the bandit algorithm, the change point detector associated to arm $i$ is based on (possibly much) less than $t - \tau_i(t)$ samples from arm $i$, which makes false alarm even less likely to occur.
-Hence, it is easy to show that $(a) \leq \delta$.
+\end{small} The event in $(a)$ implies that the change point detector associated with some arm $a$ experiences a false alarm.
+The probability of such an event is upper bounded by Lemma~\ref{lem:FalseAlarm} for a changepoint detector run in isolation.
+Under the bandit algorithm, arm $a$'s change point detector is based on less than $t - \tau_a(t)$ samples, which makes a false alarm even less likely.
+We finally show that $(a) \leq A\delta$ (with union bound over the $A$ arms).

-Term (b) is related to the control of the detection delay, which is more tricky to obtain under the \GLRklUCB{} adaptive sampling scheme, when compared to a result like Theorem~6 in \cite{Maillard2018GLR} for the change-point detector run in isolation.
+Term $(b)$ is related to the control of the detection delay, which is more involved under the \GLRklUCB{} adaptive sampling scheme, when compared to a result like Theorem~6 in \cite{Maillard2018GLR} for the changepoint detector run in isolation.
 More precisely, we need to leverage the forced exploration (Proposition~\ref{prop:EnoughSamples}) to be sure we have enough samples for detection.
-This explains why delays defined in Assumption~\ref{ass:LongPeriods} are scaled by $1/\alpha$.
+This explains why the detection delay for the $k$-th breakpoint defined in Assumption~\ref{ass:LongPeriodsGlobal} is scaled by $\alpha_k$.
 Using some elementary calculus and a concentration inequality given in Lemma~\ref{lem:Chernoff2arms}, we can finally prove that $(b) \leq \delta$.
-Finally, the ``bad event'' is unlikely: $\bP(\cE_T^c) \leq 2\EffChange \delta.$